OmerDahan1/Introduction_To_Image-Processing/README.md

     Java Development Kit (JDK) installed
     StdDraw and StdIn libraries for handling input and output Include these in your project’s build path to run the examples provided.

-## License
-This library is provided under the MIT License.
-Feel free to use and modify it according to your needs.